Saint Lucia Records 23 New COVID-19 Cases – St. Lucia Times News

 – Advertisement –

-These samples were collected from April 30, 2022 to May 2, 2022.
+These samples were collected on May 4, 2022 and May 5, 2022.
 This number of positive cases makes up 19.8% of all the samples processed on that date.

 – Advertisement –